Avoiding Damaging Training Methods!

 I don't judge the client's decision at all.
 But I do judge the Veterinarian's methods.
 What happend to "due no harm".

 I love the quote by Abraham Lincoln: "Violence begins where knowledge ends".

 If you or anyone you know is being told to do this kind of thing with your puppy or dog, please just say "NO, thank you".
 You and your dog deserve much better training advice.

 Mutual Respect and Trust!
 That works best!
-At It's PAWSible! we train with that philosophy in mind!
-We want your dog or puppy to WANT to work with you not be FORCED to do so.
-I had the opportunity the other day to sit in and watch one of our instructors teach the Clicks and Tricks class and it gave me such a great feeling in my heart to see all the dogs sitting calmly with their owners waiting for their next trick!
+At It's PAWSible!
+I train my clients and their dogs with that philosophy in mind!
+I want your dog or puppy to WANT to work with you not be FORCED to do so.
+I had the opportunity the other day to sit in and watch one of our instructors teach a tricks class and it gave me such a great feeling in my heart to see all the dogs sitting calmly with their owners waiting for their next trick!
 No one was being yanked by the collar, no one was lunging at other dogs or people and everyone, including each dog, was smiling!
 It was so great to see!

 Training dogs should be fun for both the human and the dog!
 If it's not, go somewhere else!